WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 Third, I also worked on SB05.
 First I decided to clean up the JS format.
 Second, I added more CSS.
 Third, I update the HTML bullet points.

+## 1550 | HTML
+Working through the intro to HTML Ls.
+Completed both parts of Ex.
+However, I am not sure if the second part was done correctly.
+It sounds like they want to use a table.
+I used div tags inside a main element.
+The look is correct.
+The semantics are not the same.

+## 1700 | HTML Forms

 ---